Free Case Review (877) NOVICK1 (631) 547-0300

 Under New York's intestate succession laws, if you die without a will and have no living descendants or surviving spouse, your estate is distributed to your parents (if they survive you).
 If both of your parents are deceased, then the assets in your estate are distributed to your closest living blood relatives.
 If there are no living blood relatives, the assets pass to the state of New York.

 When you create a valid will in New York, you can decide how your estate should be divided and which heirs should receive specific assets.
-Additionally, when you have a valid will, it is more likely that your wishes will be followed and the probate process may run much smoother.
+Additionally, when you have a valid will, it is more likely that your wishes will be followed, and the probate process may run much smoother.

 Why Hire a NY Estate Litigation Attorney From Our Firm?